jdblack/sotd/README.md

 Sqlite
 --------

-The sqlite connector requires onoe argument under the database section, the database path

-path - the path of the sqlite database.
+The sqlite connector requires  single argument under the database section, the path of the database.
 A temporary database can be created in memory by setting a path of "file::memory:?cache=shared"

 ```
 [database]
 type = "sqlite"